yagudaev/winnipegjs/README.md

 Design by Vadim Brodsky

-Development by Michael Yagudaev
+Desktop Development by Michael Yagudaev

-Mobile interface by:

-* Jacob Friesen (Original Interface)
+Mobile Development by Jacob Friesen